Collagen Injection In the Balls of the Feet for Fat Pad Atrophy

 - Age is the most common cause, as fatty tissue is reduced in the foot, like it is around the rest of the body.

-- Wearing high heels, walking barefoot or in very thinned soled shoes may initiate or exacerbate the condition.
+- Wearing high heels, walking barefoot, or in very thin soled shoes may initiate or exacerbate the condition.

-- Extremely high arches are increase weight goes through the balls of the feet.
+- Extremely high arches increase weight through the balls of the feet.

 - Excessive pronation (rolling in) as increased pressure is put on the balls of the feet.

 - Injury to the ball of the foot, multiple surgery incisions, or fractures can lead to thinning and displacement of the fat pad.

 - Genetics are considered to be a cause behind excessive loss of fat pads on feet.

 - Rheumatoid arthritis, which causes clawing of the toes and more prominent bones in the balls of the feet.

 - There is often thinning and loss of fat pads on feet in people with diabetes, especially if they have neuropathy (no feeling), which increases the risk of developing foot ulcers.

 Treatment for Fat Pad Atrophy (Loss of Fat Pads on Feet):